Hannah Jacobs tells TenEighty about animating dodie’s new music video.

 When asked what it was like working with dodie and Sammy to create the video, Hannah shares that she “worked directly with Sammy throughout the project which was a total pleasure – he’s a very creative producer and was very supportive of the animation process”.

-In response to the video being released, Hannah says, “I’ve had some really positive and lovely feedback from people.
-I felt a little nervous just before the release as dodie obvious has an enormous following and I knew this song meant a lot to a huge amount of people.”
+Of the response to the video so far, Hannah says: “I’ve had some really positive and lovely feedback from people.
+I felt a little nervous just before the release as dodie obviously has an enormous following and I knew this song meant a lot to a huge amount of people.”

 Currently, the video is standing at over 600,000 views, with 63,000 likes.

-Read about dodie announcing her European Tour.
-Alternatively, read about the YouTubers who are due to speak at Student Pride 2018.
+Read about dodie announcing her European tour.
+Alternatively, read about the YouTubers who are taking part in National Student Pride 2018.